ScientistChad/excel_wordminer/README.md

 # excel_wordminer
-Example of a method for mining words from an Excel file and counting unique occurences
+Example of a method for mining words from an Excel file and counting unique occurrences